Spondylolisthesis (Slipped Vertebrae) Treatment in Princeton & Staten Island

 - Getting a cortisone injection

 When conservative treatment methods do not improve your condition, doctors at New Jersey Spine Surgeons may recommend spondylolisthesis surgery to reduce pressure or stabilize your spine.
-Surgery options that may be recommended include:
+Slipped vertebrae surgery options that may be recommended include:

 - Minimally invasive transforaminal lumbar interbody fusion (TLIF)